Quick start

 All of earendil's configuration options are specified in a YAML config file, located in the "Settings" tab of the GUI.

-Paste this config file into your Settings tab.
-Be sure to replace "/your/path/` with an appropriate path:
+Paste this config file into your Settings tab:

-The socks5 block in the config file exposes a Socks5 proxy server on localhost:23456 that will proxy traffic through Earendil.
+By default, Earendil exposes a Socks5 proxy server on localhost:30003 that will proxy traffic through Earendil.

 Now, start the daemon by pressing "Start" in the bottom tray.
 Go to the "Logs" tab, and you should see earendil's logs appearing.